Unwanted Facial or Body Hair?

 If you are looking for PERMANENT HAIR REMOVAL, look no further, electrolysis will change your life in a positive way!
 Your investment will pay for itself in confidence, an improved appearance and self-satisfaction.
 Let us begin to help you get your life back today!

-Your first visit consists of a consultation of information gathering, expectations, procedures, policies, and approximate completion time frames.
-Gia will also answer any other permanent hair removal questions.
-This complimentary consultation will last approximately 15-30 minutes.
+Your first visit consists of a 20-30 minute consultation.
+We will gather your health, hair and skin history as well as provide expectations, procedures, policies, and approximate completion time frames.
+We will address any other permanent hair removal questions your may have.
+This can be a complementary consultation if immediately followed by a treatment.
+The consultation will last approximately 15-30 minutes.
 Before scheduling an appointment, please review our policies & procedures.
-Electrolysis pricing is based on 15 minute increments.
+Electrolysis appointments and pricing are based on 15-minute increments up to 2 hours at one visit.

 Frequently Asked Questions